COVID-19 vaccinations are underway across the WBTV viewing area. Here’s where

 The COVID-19 vaccine is available in limited supply, with availability increasing through 2021 as supplies increase.
-Each vaccine, except for the Johnson & Johnson, requires two shots.
+Each vaccine requires two shots.
 The interval between doses for the Pfizer vaccine is 21 days; for Moderna, the interval is 28 days.
 Instructions for the second dose will be provided after the first dose.

 If you need transportation to your vaccination appointment, contact the Mecklenburg County Transportation System at 980-314-7600.